mtredeye/klipperEnder5s1/README.md

 Good video on youtube but the spreadsheet is the major help with links to the klipper documentation and how to's I learned a lot reading though that so until you go through this you will want to leave the items I have commented out in the printer.cfg and enable them as you go.

-There were spome settings I changed from the original like shaper_type under [input_shaper] to mzv, as you will read the original was not compatable with using this macro...you will learn about that when go through the calibration
+There were some settings I changed from the original like shaper_type under [input_shaper] to mzv, as you will read the original was not compatable with using this macro...you will learn about that when go through the calibration

 The one thing not covered in his guide is skew correction...highly recommend if you want dimensionally accurate prints.
 I followed this document for that https://www.klipper3d.org/Skew_Correction.html